Why We Love Casio Privia Pro PX-560 Digital Piano

 These keys are heavier on the bottom and lighter up the top.
 The PX-560 has 88-fully weighted keys that use hammer action to reproduce the feel of a traditional grand piano.

-The keys have an Ebony and Ivory texture to them.
+The keys have an Ebony and Ivory texture on them.
 It’s a simulated texture that gives a confident grip on keys and helps to absorb moisture from fingers.
-I definitely like this feature.

 All the Privia digital pianos features Casio’s AIR Sound Source.
 This feature helps to produce a beautiful stereo grand piano sound.